invemichele/masterclass-22-03/NAVIGATION.md

   click A "ref1" "A previous tutorial that introduces the basics of PLUMED syntax";
   click B "ref2" "A previous tutorial that introduces umbrella sampling";
   click C "ref3" "A previous tutorial that introduces metadynamics";
-  click D "ref4" "A paper on the OPES method";
+  click D "ref4" "The paper that introduces the OPES method (OPES_METAD)";
-  click E "ref5" "Another paper on the OPES method";
+  click E "ref5" "The paper about the exploration variant of the OPES method (OPES_METAD_EXPLORE)";
-  click F "ref6" "Yet another paper on the OPES method"; click G "video1" "A lecture that was given on February 28th 2022 as part of the plumed masterclass series that introduces you to the exercises in this lesson";
+  click F "ref6" "The paper on the OPES method for expanded ensembles (OPES_EXPANDED)";
+  click G "video1" "A lecture that was given on February 28th 2022 as part of the plumed masterclass series that introduces you to the exercises in this lesson";
   click H "ref7" "The slides that were used in the lecture";
-  click I "THEORY.md" "An introduction to the theory";
+  click I "THEORY.md" "An introduction to the OPES theory";
   click J "INSTRUCTIONS.md" "Instructions for the exercises that you are supposed to complete";
-  click K "MORE_THEORY.md" "Some more theoretical details";
+  click K "MORE_THEORY.md" "An explicit example of the analytical formula of the bias for OPES_EXPANDED is defined";
   click L "video2" "A lecture that was given on March 7th 2022 as part of the plumed masterclass series that goes through the solutions to the exercises in the lesson";
-  click M "notebooks/1-opes_expanded.ipynb" "A python notebook where the answers to the exericses are discussed";
+  click M "notebooks/1-opes_expanded.ipynb" "A python notebook that presents the OPES method for replica-exchange-like sampling (OPES_EXPANDED)";
-  click N "notebooks/2-opes_metad.ipynb" "A python notebook where the answers to the exercises are discussed";
+  click N "notebooks/2-opes_metad.ipynb" "A python notebook that presents the OPES method for metadynamics-like sampling (OPES_METAD)";
 ```